 As security in Iraq has grown in the past year, however, it has deteriorated in Afghanistan.
 Bush says Afghanistan is a central front, too.
 More than 500 U.S. troops have died there or in neighboring Pakistan and Uzbekistan since 2001, and the Taliban is regrouping.
 More American troops died in Afghanistan in July than in Iraq, for the first time since the Iraq war started.

 Seven years after the Sept.
 11 attacks, Bush's vow to get bin Laden remains unfulfilled.
 From time to time, bin Laden taunts Bush with Internet insults and threats taped in his hide-out, presumed somewhere in the lawless border region of Afghanistan and Pakistan.

 Bush says he does not think much about bin Laden, that his influence has been diminished.

-Still, U.S. intelligence officials worry al-Qaida is establishing cells in other countries and training for attacks in Afghanistan, the Middle East, Africa and the United States.
+Still, U.S. intelligence officials worry Al Qaeda is establishing cells in other countries and training for attacks in Afghanistan, the Middle East, Africa and the United States.

-"Al-Qaida remains the pre-eminent threat against the United States," Mike McConnell, the national intelligence director, told Congress this year.
-FBI Director Robert Mueller said al-Qaida continues to present a "critical threat to the homeland" and warned that "homegrown terrorists" inspired by al-Qaida's propaganda on the Internet posed a threat as well.
+"Al Qaeda remains the pre-eminent threat against the United States," Mike McConnell, the national intelligence director, told Congress this year.
+FBI Director Robert Mueller said Al Qaeda continues to present a "critical threat to the homeland" and warned that "homegrown terrorists" inspired by Al Qaeda's propaganda on the Internet posed a threat as well.